Gen I Capture RNG Mechanics

 With me so far?
 To take a clarifying example: suppose the game wants a single random byte.
 The current value of the rDiv register is 12, the carry bit is 1, and the current value of the random add byte is 123.
 To get its "random" number, the game will simply add 12 + 1 to the add byte, resulting in 136, and then use 136 as the random number.
 That's really all there is to it, for our purposes.

-This doesn't sound very random at all, but it actually works pretty well when just generating one or two single bytes for some calculation: it will generate an even distribution of all possible values between 0 and 255, and even if you've just generated one number, since the next one depends on the current value of the rapidly-changing divider register, the next number is still equally likely to be any of the other numbers between 0 and 255.
+This doesn't sound very random at all, but it actually works pretty well when just generating one or two single bytes for some calculation: it will generate an even distribution of all possible values between 0 and 255 (that is, it's equally likely to be any of those numbers), and even if you've just generated one number, since the next one depends on the current value of the rapidly-changing divider register, the next number is still equally likely to be any of the other numbers between 0 and 255.
 By the time you need a random number for a different calculation - on the next turn of a battle, etc. - all these values will be something entirely different that you couldn't predict, since they change so rapidly: not only will rDiv probably have run hundreds of loops all the way from 0–255 and might have landed on any number, we've also called the random number generator dozens of times in between.
 The programmers were probably thinking along these lines when they programmed the RNG in this way.

 A potential problem, however, arises when you generate three or more random numbers for a single calculation.
 Hypothetically, if you generate a single random number and it's 123, and then you immediately generate another one with a carry of 1 which is 136 - well, that means the rDiv value was 12, which means that if you then generate a third number with no carry, it's going to be 148, or maybe 149 if it just so happens that rDiv was incremented to 13 in the interim.
 These three numbers are correlated - knowing the first two basically tells you what the third is going to be - even though just the first two on their own weren't.